reevoo/reevoomark-php-api/README.md

 ## Overall rating

-If you get in touch with Reevoo, we can switch an overall ratings section on at the top of inline reviews on a per-retailer basis.
-This contains an overall score, a summary and the score breakdowns.
+The overall rating section at the top of inline reviews contains an overall score, a summary and the score breakdowns.
 Your container must be at least 650px for the score breakdowns to be shown.
 The absolute minimum width for inline reviews is 350px.

 ##License